 From 2008-2014, Elizabeth served as a Latin Cuisines Specialist/Chef Instructor of The Culinary Institute of America, San Antonio.
 In December 2014, Elizabeth founded Pharm Table, a synonym for culinary medicine.
 It redefines health food and promotes anti-inflammatory cooking.
 Elizabeth utilizes her background in world cuisines as well as her understanding of plants and herbs and their anti-inflammatory effects.

 Paul R. Fish (Ph.D.
 Arizona State University, Anthropology) is Curator Emeritus of Archaeology, Arizona State Museum and Professor Emeritus, School of Anthropology at the University of Arizona.
 He has studied the Hohokam tradition for over 30 years and is an author of over 100 publications on the prehispanic archaeology and traditional agriculture of the region.
-In addition to the U.S. Southwest, Fish conducts fieldwork in northwest Mexico and southern coastal Brazil.

 Juan Olmedo, is a farmer and an agroecologist.
 He has studied and worked on farms in France, the UK, Norway, and in Venezuela.
 In his home country, Mexico, Juan has done research on native maize varieties and seeds in X-Pichil, a Mayan community in the Yucatán Peninsula.
 Currently, he is working on the cultivation and protection of native varieties of Agave of the central highlands of Mexico.
 His main interest is the use of native genetic resources and techniques in agricultural management of marginal lands.
 He strongly believes that these ancestral cultivars and farming systems will prove central in addressing food production issues in the face of climate change.